Glenrothes: Landmarks

 The River Leven Bridge, also known locally as the 'White Bridge', which spans Riverside Park and carries the town's Western Distributor Road, is a cable-stayed bridge that was completed in 1995.
 The bridge was designed by Dundee-based Nicoll Russell Studios, Architects and was commissioned by the Glenrothes Development Corporation (GDC) as a landmark creating a gateway into Riverside Park that could be seen from further afield.
 The bridge was constructed by Balfour Beatty Construction (Scotland) and it was the first reinforced-concrete cable-stayed structure ever built in the UK.

 A number of Glenrothes' artworks and sculptures act as landmarks at major gateways into the town, such as the "Giant Irises" at Leslie Roundabout, and the Glenrothes "Gateway Totum" at Bankhead Roundabout.
 A number of other sculptures were relocated in 2011 to more visually prominent locations around the town creating new landmarks.

 The town is also home to a number of churches which act as important landmarks due to their unique architectural styles and sometimes their locations at key road junctions.
 The three earliest churches are now listed buildings.
 These are St. Margaret's Church in Woodside (category C listed), St. Paul's RC Church in Auchmuty (category A listed), and St. Columba's Church on Church Street (category A listed) in the town centre.
 St. Paul's RC was designed by architects Gillespie, Kidd and Coia.
 In 1993 it was listed as one of sixty key monuments of post-war architecture by the international conservation organisation DoCoMoMo.
 The church sits at a junction between two main distributor roads.
 St Columba's Church, designed by architects Wheeler & Sproson, underwent significant restoration in 2009.
 Internally the church contains a large mural created by Alberto Morrocco titled 'The Way of the Cross', which was completed in 1962.
-Externally the church with its distinctive triangular iron bell tower and Mondrian inspired stained glass windows acts as a landmark at the south-western gateway to the town centre.
+Externally the church with its distinctive triangular iron bell tower and Mondrian inspired stained glass windows acts as a landmark at the south-western gateway to the town centre close to the town's only residential tower block, Raeburn Heights.

 Balgonie Castle located to the east of Glenrothes on the south bank of the River Leven near Milton of Balgonie and Coaltown of Balgonie is a local landmark on the eastern approach to Glenrothes from Levenmouth.
 The castle keep dates from the 14th century and has been recently restored.
 The castle was awarded category A listing in 1972 by Historic Scotland.